 For database servers under a retention policy, there are conditions where certain backups may not be deleted.
-For more information, see the EDB Postgres Backup and Recovery User Guide.
+For more information, see the EDB Postgres Backup and Recovery User Guide available at the EDB website.

 The following table describes the DELETE options: